ellenbjo/project-pizza-bot/README.md

 # Pizza Bot
+This project is done as a part of Technigo boot camp.
 This week's assignment was to create a text-based bot which one can use to order pizza on one's computer - using html, javascript and css.
 This was a pair programming project.

 ## The problem